-Sharp/surgical debridement should be considered first, unless it is contraindicated (for example, limited vascular supply or the patient is receiving palliative care).
-The method may be active/aggressive (extensive and aggressive removal of tissue) or conservative (removal of loose, dead tissue without pain or bleeding).
+Sharp/surgical debridement should be considered first for the removal of slough, dead tissue, and callus, unless there is inadequate vascular supply, and if it is in alignment with the individualized care plan and mutually agreed-upon goals of care.
+Sharp/surgical debridement may be active/aggressive (extensive and aggressive removal of tissue) or conservative (removal of loose, dead tissue without pain or bleeding).
 Other appropriate methods include mechanical and autolytic debridement.
+Pain should be managed during debridement.